droe/xnumon/README.md

 tracking fork and other syscalls instead of relying only on the ppid, which can change over the lifetime of a process.

+xnumon is configurable.
+It supports different log formats and hash algorithms.
+In order to reduce log volume close to the source, xnumon implements a number of suppression mechanisms and allows some tuning regarding the logged information per event.

 ## Requirements